GoodKitties/Fair/CONTRIBUTING.md

   do it as Linux kernel contributing guide commands - first line is short description, second is empty, third and all rest - full description of changes.
-Use issue you created previously in the first line as with hash sign for GitLab to be able to link them together.
+Use issue you created previously in the first line as with hash sign for GitHub to be able to link them together.
 You never know when this may be useful.
 Like this: `Implement basic UI.
 Fixes #1`

 * Create a merge-request from your fork against the main Fair repo.
 Wait for